ProgramCrafter/totp-uefi/README.md

 # totp-uefi
 This is a TOTP implementation that is compiled into a single EFI file, that can be launched on a computer or in a virtual machine.
 Thus, it can be launched without an operating system.
+Works in ```no-std``` environment.
 <br>Its other features are:
 <ol>
-  <li>Works in ```no-std``` environment.</li>
   <li>Different key lengths are supported.</li>
   <li>Code is generated and updated instantly.</li>
   <li>Key is preserved across reboots (you can use build from commit 20f545d if you don't want this).</li>